 This will install Nmap on your Debian system.

-After the installation, it is important to verify that Nmap is installed correctly.
+After the installation, verifying that Nmap is installed correctly is essential.
 To do so, execute the following command in the terminal:

 This command will display the version number and additional information about the installed version of Nmap.
 If Nmap is installed correctly, you will see the version number and details about the installation.